-- May seem cold and unfeeling to outsiders but are willing to share their vulnerabilities with intimate partners.
+- They may seem cold and unfeeling to outsiders but are willing to share their vulnerabilities with intimate partners.

-- They can be dismissive of a partner’s emotions because they judge them to be illogical.
+- They can dismiss a partner’s emotions because they judge them as illogical.

-- They can adapt to being in a couple if they make an effort to understand their partners.
+- They can adapt to being a couple if they try to understand their partners.